If you’re following a ketogenic diet, even small details can matter. It’s not just obvious carbs you need to think about.

 Getting into ketosis can be challenging for some people and easy for others.

-It’s primarily dependant on diet, but other things like exercise, stress, and supplementation can also play a role.
+It’s primarily dependent on diet, but other things like exercise, stress, and supplementation can also play a role.
+Maintaining adequate electrolytes, such as sodium, potassium, and magnesium, is crucial during ketosis and can help prevent side effects like headaches and fatigue.
+(4)

 Here are the best ways to get into ketosis: